danielang2020/ats/README.md

 - order/deal/position don't have concurrent issues in add section(weak transaction level), maybe have in update section if allow multiple logins.
 - HPC need store configuration data in RAM, not biz data.
 When a node fails, it's convenient to reboot just with configuration data without biz data loss.
 - order/deal are processed by event bus.
+- Cost-effective means that service can be auto-scaling and pay-as-you-go(including reserved plan)